BogdanMFometescu/airport-tracking/README.md

 - Poetry for Python dependency management
 - Postgres database
 - Virtual environment (optional but recommended)
-- AIRLAB API KEY (which is has a free tier with 1000 request / month) :https://airlabs.co/
+- AIRLAB API KEY (which has a free tier with 1000 request / month) :https://airlabs.co/

 ### Steps